 Avoid Long Tours

-My very first time to New York many, many years ago, my then-husband and I booked the “Sex and the City” tour and the “Sopranos ” tour.
+My very first time in New York many, many years ago, my then-husband and I booked the “Sex and the City” tour and the “Sopranos ” tour.
 The Sopranos tour went all the way into New Jersey and took eight hours.
 You cannot just get off or leave the tours.

 I feel there are so many more important and awesome things to do than spend hours on a tour unless it really piques your interest.
 If you do find a tour that you REALLY want to do, of course, do it.